 Once the results were in, it was instantly evident that insurers are facing a systemic and endemic problem.
 The World Health Organization estimates that 3-10% of healthcare costs are WAF, a widely recognised benchmark.
 What RiSIC found out was that 15.7% of the 370,000 claims were

 likely WAF.
 These claims should have been denied, but yet a majority of them had escaped scrutiny, and insurers had paid them.

 Further analyses showed that, while a single claim might not appear as being a WAF claim on its own, but when such a claim was grouped with thousands of similar claims and subjected to Al to detect patterns undetectable even to the trained human eye, this same claim can turn out to be a WAF claim.
 In other words, the insurer and claims managers were far inferior to Al when it came to the ability to detect WAF claims in terms of speed and accuracy.

 Further results were even more encouraging.
 An Al-based approach would have increased a denial rate considerably and thereby provided significant cost savings.
 With a little extra statistical analysis, the team was able to identify both doctors and clinics that consistently appeared to engage in abusive activity.
 Over 4,000 doctors had the highest risk scores pertaining to WAF claims.
 The team also found out that 27 doctors had filed claims worth over AED2.2m, flagged by the Al as WAF claims.
 Investigations performed by the claims and medical teams fully concurred that the Al findings were accurate.

 The results are a testament to the incredible power of today’s Al and ML techniques.
 Furthermore, the RiSIC team had proven that it was possible to fight against WAF in the UAE healthcare insurance sector.
 However, challenges remain.

-You can read a full article here (subscription is needed).
+You can read a full medical frauds articles 2019 middle east here (subscription is needed).